TomasHubelbauer/fluent-table/README.md

 I went to `fluent-ui-react` and ran `yarn` to install its dependencies.
 Then `yarn start` to verify it was building correctly and see that the Table component has its component page at http://localhost:8080.
+Next I link CRA's `react` and `react-dom` to Fluent's so that we avoid dealing with two versions of either.
 Then I ran `yarn build` to build all the packages.

 Next I went to `fluent-ui-react/packages/react` and renamed it to `@stardust-ui/react`.
 This is because it would otherwise use its new name which is already in `master` but not yet live.
 We need the live name because we installed `@stardust-ui/react` in the CRA app because that's what the currently live package is named.
 To replace it with the link, we need the link to be called the same.

 I ran `yarn link` and then went back to the root and ran `yarn link @stardust-ui/react`.
 This ensured that I am not using the version from the NPM registry but instead the one built locally, which includes the Table component.
-I also changed the `react` and `react-dom` versions in the CRA app to match the ones in Fluent.

-This configuration resulted in two copies of React so it's no good anyway.
+This process is formalized in `setup.sh`.
 To run, run `yarn start` and visit http://localhost:3000.